Kyla's Diary - Chapter 1: The Incident

 “You love the guy,” Darius replied.

 Kyla dismissed the comment.
 “I didn’t get to ask my question.
-I don’t understand why anyone would want to go back.
-We have everything we need on Helios.”
+I don’t understand why anyone would want to go back.”

 They walked in silence for a moment.